GluuFederation/docs-gluu-server-prod/docs/source/upgrade/index.md

 === "Community Edition"

     ## Overview
     The Gluu Server **cannot** be upgraded with a simple `apt-get upgrade`.
 You will need to either use our in-place upgrade script or explicitly install the new version and export/import your data.
-Find the existing version below for upgrade instructions to Gluu Server 4.2.
+Find the existing version below for upgrade instructions to Gluu Server 4.3.

     ### Pre-requisites

     - Before upgrading, make sure to [back up](../operation/backup.md) the Gluu container or LDAP LDIF.
     - Upgrades should always be thoroughly scoped and tested on a development environment *first*.
-    - This upgrade process only upgrades versions 4.0.x and 4.1.x.
+    - This upgrade process only upgrades versions 4.0.x through 4.1.x.
 To upgrade from a previous version, first [upgrade to 4.0](https://gluu.org/docs/gluu-server/4.0/upgrade/).

-    #### Online Upgrade from 4.x to 4.2
+    #### Online Upgrade from 4.x to 4.3

     !!!
 Note
         Upgrade script runs on Python 3.
 You need to install Python 3 before running the script.